Elering/estfeed-datahub-docs/eng/12-metering-data.md

 The following options are available for making metering data requests:

-- Open suppliers, named suppliers and portfolio providers can scan metering data changes using the `data-distribution/search` service.
+- Open suppliers, named suppliers and portfolio providers can scan metering data changes using the data-distribution service.
 - Authorised users can request metering data using the `search` service.

 ### legalConsent